nevalang/website/content/_index.md

 ## Go Interop (WIP)

-Nevalang's compiler can generate either machine code for optimal performance or Go code for interoperability with existing Go codebases.
+Nevalang's compiler can generate human-readable Go code.
+There are plans to utilize this feature for interoperability with existing Go codebases, allowing you to use existing Go code inside your Nevalang programs and, vice versa, to integrate Nevalang modules into your Go programs.